hoanganh1999/CourseWork2021-SecondTerm/README.md

     }

-## 2/12/2020
+## 2/12/2021
-I also wanted to make the character able to drop the object as well, I made this work adding a Drop function.
+I also wanted make the character to be able to drop the object as well, I made this work by adding a Drop function.
 I used the rb.AddForce method to make the player to throw the object when pressed Q. I also used "float random = Random.Range(-1f, 1f);" to make the player throw the object at random range as well.

     private void Drop()
     {